 After Scotland’s delights, I will start travelling back south via the three stunning National Parks in Wales.
 And continue down until I reach my furthest point south 281 miles from my home, Dartmoor National Park.

 Lastly, I will drive along the south of the UK and make my way up to the last stop ‘Broads‘ in Norfolk.

 I’m taking on this challenge in two stages.
-Why, you might ask?
-Because half way through the ‘Robin Hood Half Marathon’, in my home city Nottingham takes place.
-And I’ve ran it for the last 7 years so it’s kind of tradition now!!
-Ha ha!
+Why might you ask?
+Because halfway through the ‘Robin Hood Half Marathon’, in my home city Nottingham takes place.
+And I’ve run it for the last 7 years so it’s kind of a tradition now!!
+Haha!
 But that’s the beauty of the UK, it’s pretty small so easy to travel around.